ChainMovers/suiftly/docs/src/intro.md

 The NPM packages will provide:
   - Automatic CDN to Walrus failover
-  - Optional convenient react components (e.g. `<ImageBlob src="..." blobId="..." />`)
+  - React components helper (e.g. `<ImageBlob src="..." blob_id="..." />`)
   - "Trust your CDN... but verify" feature.
-Allows your client code to validate the CDN response.
+Makes your client validate the CDN response.

 Project Status: **Planning**